This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Another advantage is that you could utilize some of the roof space for Solar to run the equipment within the greenhouse.
 Of course, there are pros and cons to solar energy.

 There are disadvantages to having a flat roof design, as previously mentioned.
-Precipitation is common in most areas of the world, and a greenhouse with a flat roof will accumulate rainwater or snowfall before running off it.
+Precipitation is typical in most areas of the world, and a greenhouse with a flat roof will accumulate rainwater or snowfall before running off it.

-This is especially true with snow, which can easily pile up on the greenhouse’s roof and cause it to cave in.
+This is especially true with snow, which can quickly pile up on the greenhouse’s roof and cause it to cave in.
 Instead, even having a mild slope to your greenhouse roof will allow precipitation to run off and potentially increase the amount of light transmitted across the panes.

 Other Considerations for Your Greenhouse Roof